2018 Turfgrass Research Contributors

 Jeff Hoyem - $100

-Over $28,000 has been raised so far in 2018, a signficant improvement over last year's total of $23,418!
-There's more work to be done so please remember to support the turf research that supports your career!
+In total, $29,384 was raised in 2018, a signficant improvement over last year's total of $23,418 and well past our $25,000 goal!
+There's more work to be done so please remember to support the turf research that supports your career.

 We would like to take this opportunity to thank those who serve tirelessly on our Research Committee: